Master asymptotic analysis and big-O notation in data structures to optimize algorithms and improve program efficiency.

 Big-Theta Notation (Θ)

-Big-Theta provides an upper and lower bound on the performance of an algorithm; hence, it gives a tight bound.
+Big-Theta provides an upper bound and lower bound on the performance of an algorithm; hence, it gives a tight bound.
 What this notation here indicates is that in best, average, and worst cases, the growth rate is the same.
 This means if some algorithm has a complexity of Θ(n log n), it performs in proportion to n log n in best, average, and worst cases.

 Big-Omega Notation (Ω)